Basic Quantum Algorithms: Quantum states and entanglement

 After a measurement of all qubits, we obtain a random $n$-bit string with the following probability distribution: The outcome is either the $n$-bit string $0\cdots 00$ with probability $\left|a_0\right|^2$, or the $n$-bit string $0\cdots 01$ with probability $\left|a_1\right|^2$, and so on.
 We have a \textit{sample space} comprising those $n$-bit strings and a probability distribution given by prob$(\ell)=\left|a_\ell\right|^2$, where $\ell$ is a $n$-bit string.
 The measurement outcome is a random variable that takes a value $\ell$ in this sample space with probability prob$(\ell)$.

-As we have said before, a vector of the computational basis of $n$ qubits can be written as the Kronecker product of $n$ 1-qubit vectors.
+As mentioned earlier, a computational basis state of $n$ qubits can be written as the Kronecker product of $n$ single-qubit basis states.
 For example, for $n=3$ qubits, we can obtain the second vector of the computational basis using the Kronecker product as

 In the decimal notation, $\ket{0}$ can be confused with the state of 1 qubit.
 To avoid confusion, we have to know what is the number of qubits.
 For example, if $\ket{0}$ refers to the state of 3 qubits in the decimal notation, then in binary we have $\ket{000}$.